Machine Learning-based Denoising of Surface Solar Irradiance simulated with Monte Carlo Ray Tracing: Methods

-The convolutional layers use a kernel size of 3 and leaky ReLU activation ($\alpha$ = 0.05).
+The first encoder stage uses two convolutional layers, while the other encoder stages only apply one convolution (Figure \ref{AEplot}).
+In the decoder, the skip connections add the feature maps of the encoder element-wise to the upsampled feature maps using leaky rectified linear unit (Leaky ReLU) activation \cite{Maas2013} with $\alpha$ = 0.05 to introduce non-linearity.
+After the skip connections, each decoder stage applies two sets of convolution.
+The last decoder stage uses an extra convolutional layer to obtain the final output.
+All convolutional layers use a kernel size of 3 and a stride of 1, also with leaky ReLU activation ($\alpha$ = 0.05).
 To preserve spatial dimensions in the convolutional layers we use circular padding, which is consistent with our periodic cloud and irradiance fields.
 Each hidden convolutional layer generates the same number of feature maps (Figure \ref{AEplot}).
 While \citeA{Chaitanya2017} increase the number of channels for layers with smaller spatial dimensions, we found that this did not significantly improve accuracy for our denoising problem.

-Our autoencoder uses residual learning, which means that the network is trained to predict the noise of the original input \cite <e.g.,>{Zhang2017, Mao2016}.
+Our autoencoder uses residual learning, which means that the network is trained to predict the noise of the original input \cite<e.g.,>{Zhang2017, Mao2016}.
 This noise is consequently subtracted from the original input to obtain a clean output.
-To avoid the model predicting negative irradiance values, we add a manual activation function before the final output layer.
-This function disallows values below the normalized target value for zero irradiance: $ \max(-\frac{\overline{y}}{\sigma_y}, x) $, where $\overline{y}$ and $\sigma_y$ are the mean and standard deviation of the target irradiance and $x$ is the model prediction of the last convolutional layer.
+To avoid the model predicting negative irradiance values, we add a manual activation function after subtracting the residuals from the original input.
+This function disallows values below the normalized target value for zero irradiance: $ \max(-\frac{\overline{y}}{\sigma_y}, x) $, where $\overline{y}$ and $\sigma_y$ are the mean and standard deviation that have been used to normalize the target irradiance, and $x$ is the model prediction of the last convolutional layer.

 For an optimum balance between accuracy and training feasibility, we use 4 pooling layers and 64 channels in the hidden layers (Figure \ref{AEplot}).
 Further increasing the number of pooling layers or channels improves performance only marginally, at the expense of increasing training costs.
 This autoencoder architecture has a receptive field of 128 $\times$ 128 pixels, meaning that each output pixel processes and responds to this specific region of the input.
 The architecture results in 483,585 trainable parameters with a total size of 1.9 MB.
 The autoencoder allocates 290 MB peak memory to denoise a field with 384 $\times$ 384 pixels.